Skip to main content

 Cancel any month and it all goes away

-Pro is $20/month, Teams is $40/user/month -- and the moment you cancel, your access stops.
+Pro is $20/month.
+Teams runs $40/user/month for a Standard seat and $120/user/month for Premium.
+The moment you cancel, your access stops.
 You own no license, no local copy, nothing.
 For developers who want predictable costs and no renewal anxiety, there is no path forward.

 Side by side.